On Air Now Rob Charles 3:00pm - 5:00pm

 World champion boxer Ricky Hatton’s cause of death revealed

-An inquest has heard that former world champion boxer Ricky Hatton was found hanged at his home last month, with proceedings at Stockport Coroner’s Court confirming that the 46-year-old took his own life.
+An inquest has heard that former world champion boxer Ricky Hatton died from suicide at the age of 46-years-old.

 The brief ten-minute hearing on Thursday morning revealed that Hatton’s long-time manager, Paul Speak, discovered the much-loved sportsman unresponsive on 14 September.
 He had arrived at Hatton’s home in Gee Cross, Hyde to take him to Manchester Airport, where the boxing legend was due to fly to Dubai.